debasreebanerjee/Investigate-TMDB-Movies-Dataset/README.md

 ### Introduction

-#### In this project, TMDb movie data set was analysed.
+In this project, TMDb movie data set was analysed.
 The data set consists of information about 10,000 movies from 1966 to 2015 which includes budget, vote_count, revenue earned, runtime etc.

 ### Methodology

-#### This project was conducted in Jupyter Notebook.
-Libraries installed for carrying out the project were
+This project was conducted in Jupyter Notebook.
+Libraries installed for carrying out the project were numpy, pandas, matplotlib
-i. numpy
-ii. pandas
-iii. matplotlib

 #### Questions which have been answered from this data set are:
 1. Which movies earned the highest and lowest profit?